 Following the financial crisis, regulators have increasingly focused on the structure of compensation deep into the organization as it relates to risk management and the corporate governance practices relating to compensation decisions.
-Throughout 2013, large banking organizations have been in dialogue with regulators regarding the implementation of supervisory expectations relating to compensation design, governance and controls.
-Outside of the United States, newly effective and highly prescriptive E.U. regulations on incentive compensation, such as a cap on bonuses to bankers, is leading to higher fixed compensation (through increased salary or periodic allowances) at European financial institutions as they seek to remain competitive in retaining talent.
+Large banking organizations continue to be in dialogue with regulators regarding the implementation of supervisory expectations relating to compensation design, governance and controls.
+Outside of the United States, newly effective and highly prescriptive E.U. regulations on incentive compensation, such as a cap on bonuses to bankers, is leading to higher fixed compensation (generally through increased salary, since in October 2014, European regulators determined that periodic allowances should be treated as incentive compensation) at European financial institutions as they seek to remain competitive in retaining talent.

-In the pursuit of good corporate governance and risk management, and as strongly encouraged by regulatory guidance, design changes in compensation programs at financial institutions include longer deferral periods and vesting schedules-changes that result in ongoing and growing deferred compensation expense, which at some point will need to be paid.
+In the pursuit of good corporate governance and risk management, and as strongly encouraged by regulatory guidance, design changes in compensation programs at financial institutions include longer deferral periods and vesting schedules-changes that result in ongoing and growing deferred compensation expenses, which at some point will need to be paid.
 It is unclear whether the design changes that are intended to promote safety and soundness will accomplish their intended effect or will prove adequate to retain and incentivize a committed and stable leadership team-critical to any well-run organization.